mbernier/bdfs_sheet/README.md

     b.
 Needs a way to go back and forth between versions
     c.
 Maybe a way to show the diffs?
     d.
 Possible to record the actions taken? remove empties, added columns, added rows, removed rows, updated data?
-8. Consider moving the validators to another class object with static methods, allowing them to be used elsewhere too?
 9. Hit the sarto inventory page to pull everything, update the main spreadsheet with inventory, and update the websites with inventory - so we can pull products up/down as inventory changes